29 Dec 2007

 AMT

-[Google is the curse of originality; it turns out
+[Google is the curse of originality; it turns out someone has thought of this before.]

 The First Female President